Having trouble paying your rent?

 You may be able to get financial help, so speak to us and find out more.
 We have experts who can help make sure you know your entitlement and claim what’s yours.

 If you’re claiming Universal Credit you may receive an advanced payment as a lump sum.
 Remember you will have to pay this back so think ahead before you spend it.

 Make sure you pay your rent as a priority over other bills.

 You’re not alone if you have recently lost your job – we can help.
 We have a dedicated team ready to help you find and apply for a variety of current employment opportunities.
 It might be different to what you normally do, but it will certainly help you be in a steady job.
 We can help you get a CV together, access re-training courses and be ready to apply when opportunities come up.

 If you feel like you’re in a crisis and not sure where to turn for help we can provide referrals for support.
 Just talk to us and we’ll try to help.

 Shared ownership worries?

 If you are in shared ownership, it’s important to speak to your mortgage lender as well as us.
 If you need any advice about paying your rent, we’re happy to help, so please give us a call and avoid any unnecessary issues in the future.

-We want to work with residents who are struggling to pay to support them.
+We want to work with you if you're struggling to pay to support you.
 We can: